-Amyotrophic Lateral Sclerosis (ALS), commonly known as Lou Gehrig's disease, is a neuro- muscular disease that attacks motor neurons.
+Amyotrophic Lateral Sclerosis (ALS), commonly known as Lou Gehrig's disease, is a neuromuscular disease that attacks motor neurons.
 This causes progressive paralysis which makes even the simplest movements such as walking, communicating, and eating impossible.
-Once the disease is diagnosed, specialists and health care professionals at Banner Good Samaritan's ALS Clinic offer patients comprehensive treatment in a compassionate setting.
+Once the disease is diagnosed, specialists and health care professionals at our ALS Clinic offer patients comprehensive treatment in a compassionate setting.

-In January 2005, we were recognized as the 20th National Center of Excellence by the ALS Association.
-The objective of the ALS Center Program is to encourage and provide state-of-the-art care and clinical management of ALS.
+The ALS Clinic at Phoenix Neurological Associates has been recognized as a National Center of Excellence by the ALS Association.
+The objective of the ALS Center Program is to identify centers that provide state-of-the-art care and clinical management of ALS.

 Although it is impossible to erase the weakness and progressive muscle paralysis that accompany ALS, team members strive to maintain a patient's muscle function and his or her ability to perform the daily activities of life.